georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A marital union may be annulled if it is legally invalid from the point of inception and if the petition for annulment is based on the following reasons:

 • Both spouses are closely related.
-For example uncle and niece, parent and child, grandparent and grandchild.
+For example, uncle and niece, parent and child, grandparent and grandchild.

-• One party was underage (not up to 16 years of age) when the marriage union was entered
+• One party was underage (not up to 16 years of age) when the marriage union was entered into

 • The marriage was entered into forcefully or by duress